rosell-dk/webp-convert/README.md

 The cloud service supports other options, which can easily be implemented, if there is an interest.
 View options [here](https://ewww.io/api/)

 The converter could be improved by using *fsockopen* if *curl* is not available.
 This is however low priority as the curl extension is available on most shared hosts.
-PHP >= 5.5 is also widely available ([PHP 5.4 reached end of life more than a year ago](http://php.net/supported-versions.php)).
+PHP >= 5.5 is also widely available (PHP 5.4 reached end of life [more than a year ago!](http://php.net/supported-versions.php)).

 ## The script
 *webp-convert.php* can be used to serve converted images, or just convert without serving.
 It accepts the following parameters in the URL:

 *source:*\